Understanding bundle pricing

 Why aren't my bundles being included?

-There are three reasons to examine.
-First, your bundles may not be paying a higher gas price than the tail end of a block.
-You should examine the gas price that your bundles are paying by first simulating the bundles and looking at the coinbase difference and gas consumed.
-If it is lower than the tail end of recent blocks you will need to up your gas price accordingly.
+There could be two potential reasons why your bundles are not being included.
+The first reason to consider is that the gas price of your bundles might not be higher than that at the tail end of a block.
+It's recommended to analyze the gas price your bundles are offering by initially simulating the bundles and observing the difference in the coinbase and the gas consumed.
+If this value is found to be lower than the tail end of recent blocks, it would be necessary to increase your gas price accordingly.

-Second, you may be competing with other searchers to capture the same opportunities, and they may be paying a higher gas price than you.
-Again, check the gas price that your bundles are paying by simulating them first and logging how much you are paying for a particular opportunity in a particular block.
-Then if your bundle is not included you can use the blocks API to see what bundle was included in your target block and how much they paid.
+Alternatively, your bundles may not be included due to competition with other searchers targeting the same opportunities.
+These competitors might be offering a higher gas price than you.
+To address this, first simulate your bundles to check the gas price they are offering.
+Log the amount you are paying for a specific opportunity in a specific block.
+If your bundle is still not included, refer to the blocks API to identify the bundle that was included in your target block and the gas price they offered.